Introduced species

 3.3.
 PRE-PUPPA

-Asian ladybird (Harmonia axyridis), prepuppa
+Asian ladybird (Harmonia axyridis), prepupa

 3.4.
 PUPPA

-Asian ladybird (Harmonia axyridis), puppae
+Asian ladybird (Harmonia axyridis), pupae

 3.5.
 ADULTS

-The species is large, 5 – 9 mm [1].
+The species is large, 5 – 9 mm [Cuppen et al. 2015].

-Asian ladybird (Harmonia axyridis), characteristic dent in wingcovers
+Asian ladybird (Harmonia axyridis), characteristic dent in wing covers

 3. IDENTIFICATION

-1. white neckshield with black dots or black dots connected in the shape of a black ‘M’, and red or orange wingshields with a variable amount of dots
+1. white neck shield with black dots or black dots connected in the shape of a black ‘M’, and red or orange wing shields with a variable amount of dots

-2. black neckshield with broad white edges and black wingshield with one or two red dots
+2. black neck shield with broad white edges and black wing shield with one or two red dots

 Variant 1